karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 Helm 3 needs the environment variable "HELM_EXPERIMENTAL_OCI: 1" defined or it won't work, so just put it there...

-I'm using the Azure Pipeline BuildId to tag the docker image and also to set the Helm Chart version so the developer doesn't need to maintain an strict control about which version is which.
+I'm using the Azure Pipeline **BuildId** to tag the docker image and also to set the Helm Chart version.
-That's a simple Helm versioning strategy.
-Using a 1-1 versioning just keep the chart version in sync with your actual application.
-This approach makes version bumping very easy (you bump everything up) and also allows you to quickly track what application version is deployed on your cluster (same as chart version).
+That's a simple Helm versioning strategy, using a 1-1 versioning just keeps the chart version in sync with the application.
+That approach makes version bumping very easy (you bump everything up) and also allows you to quickly track what application version is deployed on your cluster (same as chart version).
 If you're interested in helm versioning strategies you can read it more here: https://codefresh.io/docs/docs/new-helm/helm-best-practices/

-Let me detail a little bit what are the steps I'm doing inside the pipeline:
+Let me detail a little bit what are the steps that I'm doing inside the pipeline:

-- Login to an Azure Container Registry.
+- Login into ACR.
-- Build and push the image into the ACR, I'm doing both things which just one command using the AZ CLI: _az acr build_.
+- Build and push the image into ACR.
+I'm doing both things with just a single command: _az acr build_.
 - Install Helm 3.
 - Replace tokens.
-- Create the Helm Chart from the application _/chart_ folder using the Helm CLI.
+- Create the Helm Chart from the _/chart_ folder using the Helm CLI.
 - Push the Helm Chart into ACR using the AZ CLI.

 > _Why I'm using the Replace Tokens task in my pipeline?_ (https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens)
-> That's because in the Kubernetes Deployment file I defined the image i'm using like this:
+> That's because in the Kubernetes Deployment YAML file I defined the image i'm using like this:
 ```yaml
     containers:
     - name: {{ .Chart.Name }}
         image: "{{ .Values.image.repository }}:#{tag}#"
 ```
-> As I previously said I'm using the Azure Pipelines BuildId as my image tag and I only know the value after the pipeline has started, that's why I'm using the replace tokens task.
-Basically I'm replacing the _#{tag}#_ placeholder with the correct value while the Azure Pipeline is running.
+> As I previously said I'm using the Azure Pipelines **BuildId** as my image tag and I only know the value **after the pipeline has started**, so I'm using the replace tokens task to replace the _#{tag}#_ placeholder with the BuildId while the Azure Pipeline is running.

-## Step 3 - Install Flux and the Helm Operator
+## Step 3 - Installing Flux and the Helm Operator
 ---

 What is Flux?
 Flux is a tool that automatically ensures that the state of your Kubernetes cluster matches the configuration you’ve supplied in Git.
 It uses an operator in the cluster to trigger deployments inside Kubernetes, which means that you don’t need a separate continuous delivery tool.

 What is the Helm Operator?
 The Helm Operator is a Kubernetes operator, allowing one to declaratively manage Helm chart releases.
 Combined with Flux this can be utilized to automate helm charts releases in a GitOps manner.

-_You can read more about Flux and Helm Operator here: https://docs.fluxcd.io/en/1.20.0/_
+You can read more about Flux and the Helm Operator here: https://docs.fluxcd.io/en/1.20.0/

 That's how it works:

 ![flux-helm-diagram](/img/fluxcd-helm-operator-diagram.png)

-Let's enumerate the steps to install both Flux and the Helm Operator into the Kubernetes cluster.
+I'm going to enumerate the steps required to install both Flux and the Helm Operator into the Kubernetes cluster.

 1 - Create the Flux namespace: